Virtues & Vocations holds third Integrating Virtue Together workshop

 “We sometimes hear statements to the effect that higher education should foster lifelong learning or produce responsible citizens or educate the whole person.
 All of those things suggest that education is partly about personal formation,” said Jason Baehr, a professor of philosophy at Loyola Marymount University and the workshop’s keynote speaker.
 “I think the language of virtue, whether intellectual or civic or moral, is a helpful way of fleshing out the idea of educating the whole person or education as personal formation.”

-Integrating Virtue Together was hosted by Virtues & Vocations, a national forum housed at the Center for Social Concerns for scholars and practitioners across disciplines to consider how best to cultivate character in pre-professional and professional education.
+Integrating Virtue Together was hosted by Virtues & Vocations, a national forum housed at the Institute for Social Concerns for scholars and practitioners across disciplines to consider how best to cultivate character in pre-professional and professional education.

 The faculty members at the workshop represented fields within business, engineering, the sciences, and the humanities.
 They worked on building two to three virtues into a course syllabus, integrating experiences, reflections, and frameworks that use the material of the particular discipline as a way to build and practice character.